 - 3 green cardamom(crushed)

-How to make dudh puli pitha recipe step by step
+How to make Dudh puli pitha (Doodh puli pitha) recipe step by step

-- Take a pan with 1 cup of freshly grated coconut, sauté it for 2 mins.
+- Take a pan with 1 cup of freshly grated coconut, and sauté it for 2 mins.

 - Then add grated or crushed patali gur or date palm jaggery with sautéed coconut.
 Mix it well.

 - Just after 2 mins of continuous stirring, add milk to it.
-Cook it till the milk totally soaked by the coconut and jaggery mix.
+Cook it till the milk is soaked by the coconut and jaggery mixture.

 - Then add ghee and cardamom powder to it and mix well.